Venezuelan opposition leader rejects Brazil's idea of redoing Venezuela's presidential vote

 Brazil is by far South America's largest nation and shares one of Venezuela's longest land borders.
 Unlike many other nations that have either recognized Maduro or González as the winner, the governments of Brazil, Colombia and Mexico have taken a more neutral stance by neither rejecting nor accepting it when Venezuela's electoral authorities declared Maduro the winner at the ballot box.

 “Maduro still has six months left in his term.
 He is the president regardless of the election.
-If he has good sense, he could call upon the people of Venezuela, perhaps even call for new elections, create an electoral committee and allow observers from around the world to monitor,” Lula said in an interview with Radio T, based in the southern state of Parana.
+If he has good sense, he could call upon the people of Venezuela, perhaps even call for new elections, create an electoral committee and allow observers from around the world to monitor,” Lula said in an interview with Radio T.

 In a joint statement, the three countries called on Venezuela’s electoral body to release tens of thousands of vote tally sheets, considered the ultimate proof of results.

-Under Lula, the country has been an important mediator, including with the Barbados Agreement reached in October, when Maduro’s administration and political opposition reached an accord on a new election that triggered relief from U.S. sanctions.
+Under Lula, the country has been an important mediator, including the Barbados Agreement reached in October, when Maduro’s administration and political opposition reached an agreement on a new election that triggered relief from U.S. sanctions.

-Celso Amorim, Lula's closest international adviser and a former foreign relations minister, went to Caracas in July to monitor the election.

-Addressing a Senate committee Thursday morning, Amorim said Maduro had assured him on the day after the vote that the tally sheets would soon be released.
-However, that still hasn’t happened.
+Celso Amorim, Lula's closest international adviser and former foreign relations minister, went to Caracas in July to monitor the election.
+Speaking to a Senate committee Thursday morning, Amorim said that a new election would need to be verified in a solid and robust manner.

-“President Lula said several times that the tally sheets must be released by the National Electoral Council,” Amorim said.
-New elections would require solid, robust verification, he added.
-“But that would imply lifting sanctions.”

-Maduro uninvited observers from the European Union after it refused to lift sanctions on key members of his administration, including the vice president.

 Venezuelan law allows for another vote whenever the National Electoral Council or judicial authorities annul an election found to be fraudulent or whose outcome was impossible to determine.
-The new election would have to take place within six to 12 months under the same conditions as the annulled vote and the same candidates must appear on the ballot.
+The new election must take place within six to 12 months under the same conditions as the annulled vote and the same candidates must appear on the ballot.

 Logistics, laws and costs aside, a new election would be a risky gamble for Maduro and his allies as July's vote and subsequent protests showed they have lost support across the country and can no longer bank on a cadre of die-hard supporters, known as "Chavistas," as well as public employees and others whose businesses or employment depend on the state to comfortably beat opponents.